AI-14/note-it-down/README.md

     - Download/export a note as a pdf
     - Update/edit a note
     - Delete a note
-  - A rich text editor is provided for taking down notes
+  - A rich text editor is provided for taking down the notes

 ## Demo <a name="demo"></a>
 Check the video demo at [Note It Down Demo](https://youtu.be/ME37aFqTa20)